Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

-\sect{Conclusion} We have perfomed the complete NNNLO QCD corrections to the inclusive $t$-decay width $\Gamt$, $W$-helicity fractions $\HFs$ as well as the related asymmetries and $W$-energy distribution in this Letter, in which the off-shell-$W$ and finite $m_b$ effects are addressed as well.
+\sect{Conclusion} We have performed the first complete NNNLO QCD corrections to the $t$-decay width $\Gamt$, $W$-helicity fractions $\HFs$ as well as the related asymmetries and $W$-energy distribution in this Letter, in which the off-shell-$W$ and finite $m_b$ effects are addressed as well.
 At $\mu=m_t/2$, our best prediction for $\Gamt$ reads $\Gamt =1.3148\,$GeV with a conservative QCD scale-uncertainty corresponding to $[+3,-5]\,$MeV.
-The QCD effects in $\HFs$ are found to be quite small and thus the corresponding theoretical error is very small.
+The QCD effects in $\HFs$ are found to be much smaller and thus the corresponding theoretical errors are quite small.
 For the $W$-energy distribution, we see that it receives quite sizable QCD corrections.
-These results represent the most precise theoretical predictions and will be useful for the purpose of testing the SM and probing New Physics.
-Moreover, the $W$-energy distribution can serve as an ingredient to arrive at a fully differential calculation of any infrared-safe observables for $t$-quark decay process at NNNLO in QCD where only NNLO IR-subtraction terms are needed.
+Moreover, the treatment of the phase-space integration over $W$-momentum in the current computation may be adapted and further optimized to become useful in the fully differential calculation of any infrared-safe observables for $t$-quark decay process at NNNLO in QCD.
+These results represent the most precise theoretical predictions to date and will be useful for the purpose of testing the SM and probing New Physics.

-The calculations accomplished in this Letter have demonstrated the efficiency of our method formulated.
-It can be readily applied to the decay of polarized $t$-quarks at NNNLO, where phenomenologically more interesting observables can be constructed, as well as to the mixed QCD-electroweak corrections needed to achieve a reliable sub-percent level phenomenological analysis for this process.
-Needless to say, our method can be equally applied in studies of other heavy-to-light quark decays, in particular the B-meson semi-leptonic decay.
+The calculations accomplished in this Letter have demonstrated the efficiency of our approach formulated.
+It can be readily applied to the decay of polarized $t$-quarks at NNNLO, where phenomenologically more interesting observables can be constructed, as well as to the mixed QCD-electroweak corrections needed to achieve a reliable per-mille level phenomenological analysis for this process.
+Last but not least, our approach and results can be equally applied in studies of other heavy-to-light quark decays, in particular the B-meson semi-leptonic decay.
+For example, the lepton-pair invariant-mass spectrum in this process can be readily evaluated using the functions provided in the associated supplementary file.